Why You Shouldn’t Fear Saturated Fat

 Humans have consumed saturated fats from animals and plant products for thousands of years, and thankfully this is now a widely accepted view.
 However just because saturated fats are healthy does not mean you need to start binging on them by the bucket full, and it is important to remember that quality is important.

 When it comes to saturated fats, it is important to consider the source and quality of the fat you are consuming.
 I am by no means suggesting that you go chow down on saturated fats from processed meats and hot dogs, it’s all about context.
-Fruit is healthy, but fruit flavoured lollipops are not.
+Fruit is healthy, but fruit-flavored lollipops are not.
 You should avoid saturated fats that are processed or not found in their natural form.
 Rather, if you are focused on eating actual whole foods such as coconut oil, avocado, grass-fed beef, pastured butter, tallow, ghee, and free-range eggs, amongst a well-balanced diet of whole foods, these forms of saturated fats are beneficial to the body.
 Saturated fats are the best sources of cooking oil, and consider sourcing well-raised animal products is important to ensure superior quality of saturated fats.
 The fats we eat must be chosen with care, and when consumed in a well-balanced diet of whole foods they are incredibly important and beneficial for optimal health.